Small-to-Mid Affordable Housing Portfolios Fall Behind

 - Does my current platform support TRACS-compatible workflows, centralized certifications, and HUD-aligned reporting without relying on manual reconciliation?

-If the answer is no, it’s time to migrate to a platform that treats HUD‑driven, small‑to‑mid portfolio ops as first‑class citizens — not an afterthought.
+What if the answer is no?
+Then it is time to migrate to a better platform.
+You need a tool that treats HUD‑driven, small‑to‑mid portfolio ops as first‑class citizens.
+They should not be an afterthought.

 How ExactEstate Helps Small-to-Mid Affordable Housing Operators

-ExactEstate was built specifically for affordable housing operations — not retrofitted from market-rate property management software.
-Instead of forcing teams to manage HUD compliance through spreadsheets, disconnected inspection tools, and manual reporting, ExactEstate centralizes HOTMA-ready workflows, NSPIRE-aligned inspections, TRACS-compatible processing, certifications, compliance documentation, and operational reporting on a single platform.
+ExactEstate was built specifically for affordable housing operations.
+It was not retrofitted from market-rate property management software.
+It stops forcing teams to manage HUD compliance through spreadsheets.
+You do not need disconnected inspection tools or manual reporting.
+Instead, ExactEstate centralizes HOTMA-ready workflows, NSPIRE-aligned inspections, and TRACS-compatible processing.
+It also handles certifications, compliance documentation, and operational reporting on a single platform.

-That helps small- to mid-sized portfolio operators reduce administrative workload, improve audit readiness, simplify daily compliance tasks, and gain better visibility across affordable housing operations without adding more systems or hidden compliance add-ons.
+This helps small- to mid-sized portfolio operators.
+It reduces administrative workload and improves audit readiness.
+It simplifies daily compliance tasks.
+You also gain better visibility across affordable housing operations.
+Best of all, you do this without adding more systems or hidden compliance add-ons.

 Frequently Asked Questions